Flat Velocity Hourglass Port, The Ideal Speaker Vent

 The vent consists of asymmetrical front and rear parts optimized through Finite Element Analysis (FEA).
 The design accounts for radiation differences — 2π at the front and 4π inside the enclosure — to ensure optimal acoustic performance thanks to flat velocity profiles at both the inlet and outlet.

-The vent is screw-mounted from the front of the loudspeaker, providing easy assembly.
+The vent is screw-mounted from the front or rear of the loudspeaker, providing easy assembly.

 Our Hourglass operates with tube tuning frequency equivalences to facilitate choice with port simulation software (VituixCAD).